Source code for textract.parsers.utils

 import chardet

-[docs] def process(self, filename, encoding, **kwargs): """Process ``filename`` and encode byte-string with ``encoding``.
-This method is called by :func:`textract.parsers.process` and wraps the :meth:`.BaseParser.extract` method in `a delicious unicode sandwich <http://nedbatchelder.com/text/unipain.html>`_. """ # make a "unicode sandwich" to handle dealing with unknown # input byte strings and converting them to a predictable # output encoding # http://nedbatchelder.com/text/unipain/unipain.html#35 byte_string = self.extract(filename, **kwargs) unicode_string = self.decode(byte_string) return self.encode(unicode_string, encoding)
+[docs] def process(self, filename, input_encoding, output_encoding="utf8", **kwargs): """Process ``filename`` and encode byte-string with ``encoding``.
+This method is called by :func:`textract.parsers.process` and wraps the :meth:`.BaseParser.extract` method in `a delicious unicode sandwich <http://nedbatchelder.com/text/unipain.html>`_. """ # make a "unicode sandwich" to handle dealing with unknown # input byte strings and converting them to a predictable # output encoding # http://nedbatchelder.com/text/unipain/unipain.html#35 byte_string = self.extract(filename, **kwargs) unicode_string = self.decode(byte_string, input_encoding) return self.encode(unicode_string, output_encoding)